nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a new member to the team `add_member`

-Add a new team member to the user’s team.
+Add a new team member to the user’s currently selected team.
 Will throw an error if the member already exists in the team.

 Format:
 * `add_member TASK_INDEX`